 To fulfill the terms of the agreement and earn its 70% interest, the Company, who paid Patriot Gold US\$500,000 upon execution of the agreement, must spend an aggregate total of US\$8 million over five years and complete a BFS.
-On June 8, 2015, the Company announced the results of the FS that will serve as the BFS required for the 2011 Agreement and as of June 30, 2015, the Company had spent in excess of US\$8 million thereby satisfying the "earn-in" obligation.
+On June 8, 2015, the Company announced the results of the FS that will serve as the BFS required for the 2011 Agreement.
+The Company had spent well in excess of US\$8 million thereby satisfying the "earn-in" obligation.
 With the formation of a Joint Venture LLC, financing of further work on the property will be on a proportional basis under the direction of a management committee with voting rights proportional to ownership percentage and decisions based on a majority vote.

 The Company pays a 3% finder's fee on exploration expenditures, in quarterly installments, to a non-related party.
 On commercial production as defined in the 2011 Agreement with Patriot Gold, a fee of up to US\$15 per troy ounce of gold produced and up to US\$0.35 per troy ounce of silver produced is payable to this non-related party.
 The fee can be purchased by the Company for US\$2.4 million.
-As of June 30, 2015, the Company recorded \$147,609 (2014: \$298,105) in the consolidated statements of operations and loss for finder's fees.
-Included in this figure is a provision for US\$103,258 estimated to settle any finder's fee obligations before commercial production commences.
+As of September 30, 2015, the Company has recorded expenses to date of US\$729,752 regarding finder's fees.
+Included in this figure is a provision for US\$103,258 estimated to settle any obligations before commercial production commences.
 It is expected that payment will be made to the non-related party before the end of the next calendar year.